alifirhas/cmdk-revision/src/520-535/533-The-finale-of-high-heaven.md

 Of course, this is the next step.
 Trag'Oul is now estimated to be hiding again.
 In order to find him, Roy has to go back to the world of Sanctuary, and then he will have to snatch Trag'Oul's soul.
 Roy put some protection, otherwise it will be troublesome to be pulled into a dream again...

-The most urgent task at the moment is to destroy the high heaven and Roy don't know how long it have been delayed.
+The most urgent task at the moment is to destroy the High Heaven and Roy don't know how long it have been delayed.
 What happened to Mephisto and Imperius under the silver tower.

 Taking steps again, Roy continued to move up.
-It took a while for him to finally arrive at the location of Anu's Crest Crystal, the so-called Crystal Dome Hall.
+It took a while for him to finally arrive at the location of God Anu's Crest Crystal, the so-called Crystal Dome Hall.

-Given the importance of Anu's Crest, it is naturally impossible for the crystal dome to have no protection at all.
-This hall has a gate that is closed by a powerful divine force, and there are the only remaining four elite high-level angels guarding them.
-They have been guarding outside the gate, even if the entire high-level heaven is in a turbulent fight, they have not gone out to participate in the war.
+Given the importance of God Anu's Crest, it is naturally impossible for the crystal dome to have no protection at all.
+This hall has a gate that is closed by a powerful divine force, and there are the only remaining four elite upper rank angels guarding them.
+They have been guarding outside the gate, even if the entire High Heaven is in a turbulent fight, they have not gone out to participate in the war.

 The reason for this is that in the previous attack, Diablo managed to breach the crystal dome using an unknown method, catching them off guard.
-Imperius and the others were unaware of his presence until Diablo had already begun tampering with Anu's Crest Crystal, at which point they realized the gravity of the situation.
+Imperius and the others were unaware of his presence until Diablo had already begun tampering with God Anu's Crest Crystal, at which point they realized the gravity of the situation.

 However, it was already too late at that point.
-The souls of the angels in all of High Heaven were bound to Anu's Crest, which allowed for their continuous regeneration.
+The souls of the angels in all of High Heaven were bound to God Anu's Crest, which allowed for their continuous regeneration.
 However, this arrangement came with its own shortcomings.
-When Diablo's power contaminated Anu's Crest, it had a profound impact on the angels of High Heaven, implicating them all.
+When Diablo's power contaminated God Anu's Crest, it had a profound impact on the angels of High Heaven, implicating them all.

 Under the contamination of Diablo's dark power, the angel's wings lost their light, and the power of the Holy Light no longer took care of them.
-At that time, the angels in the entire high heaven were abolished!
+At that time, the angels in the entire High Heaven were abolished!

 If it wasn't for Tyrael, the archangel who cut off his light wings and condensed a mortal body at that time, he will be polluted by Diablo's power.
-Tyrael then brought a group of Nephalem warriors into the high-level heaven to help, afraid that the high-level heaven no longer exists.
+Tyrael then brought a group of Nephalem warriors into the High Heaven to help, afraid that the High Heaven no longer exists.

 Subsequently, Imperius became aware of the immense hidden danger posed to the angels.
-Therefore, during the reconstruction of High Heaven, he took measures to not only isolate the power connection between Anu's Crest Crystal and the angels but also employed his own formidable divine power.
+Therefore, during the reconstruction of High Heaven, he took measures to not only isolate the power connection between God Anu's Crest Crystal and the angels but also employed his own formidable divine power.
 He sealed the Crystal Dome Hall and made it accessible only when necessary.
 However, due to lingering concerns, a special guardian angel was appointed as an added precaution.

 It's just that Imperius never thought that these settings he made would take effect after a short interval of ten years...

-When they saw Roy appearing, the four elite high-level angels recognized Roy immediately.
-Of course, they knew that the high-level heaven was attacked by the Demon King Osiris this time, but they had been guarding here and lacked contact with the outside world.
+When they saw Roy appearing, the four elite upper rank angles recognized Roy immediately.
+Of course, they knew that the High Heaven was attacked by the Demon King Osiris this time, but they had been guarding here and lacked contact with the outside world.
 So they didn't know what the situation was.
-After seeing Roy's appearance, they immediately realized sadly that the high-level paradise had been captured again.
+After seeing Roy's appearance, they immediately realized sadly that the High Heaven had been captured again.

 But it was their duty to guard the crystal dome, so they didn't think much about it, and immediately rushed up with their weapons in roar, launching a desperate blow to Roy.

-Although they were high-level angels, their attacks did not pose any threat to Roy.
+Although they were upper rank angles, their attacks did not pose any threat to Roy.
 After a few minutes of delay, Roy destroyed the four guardian angels.

 Seeing their souls drift in through the gate of the crystal dome, Roy did not stop him.
-Anyway, he would be able to see Anu's Crest soon, and by then he would be able to see almost all the angel souls who died in battle.
+Anyway, he would be able to see God Anu's Crest soon, and by then he would be able to see almost all the angel souls who died in battle.

 Taking a deep breath, Roy lifted his right hand, unleashing a surge of potent chaotic energy from his palm.
 The energy transformed into a misty beam of light, aimed at the door sealed by divine power.
 It carried the same force as Imperius's full strike, essentially putting Roy in a direct confrontation against him.